How to Sit Correctly at a Desk for 8–10 Hours

 Avoid dangling feet or crossing your legs for long periods, as this increases lower back strain and promotes poor sitting posture.

-If you sit for long hours, using an ergonomic office chair with proper lumbar support can significantly reduce back pain.
+Sit long hours?
+Use an ergonomic chair with lumbar support to reduce back pain.

 Correct Screen, Keyboard, and Mouse Positioning